Love Quirks is now available for licensing!

-Love Quirks is a new musical based on actual events as a group of thirty-somethings explore the bizarre tribulations of love, friendship, and all the blurry lines in-between.
+Love Quirks is an award-winning musical based on actual events as a group of roommates explore the bizarre tribulations of love, friendship, and all the blurry lines in-between.

 Four broken hearts must face the past and look to the future, as they march into the strange and often hilarious world of love on the island of Manhattan.

 What they find is never what they expect, and they must face up to their own Love Quirks to move forward.